MathewT/aws-certified-developer/IAM/IAM.md

 ## IAM Users
 1. Users are AWS identities associated to people who access the console or account resources
 1. IAM is universal, does not apply to regions
-1. New users have NO permissions when first created
+1. New users have NO permissions when first created, cannot access any resources
 1. New users are assigned Access Key ID and Secret Access Key when first created
 1. **Best Practice:** Always setup Multi-factor authentication (MFA) on the root account
 1. Each user can have their own password for Console access